 - Your stress

-How do I learn to cope with CRPS/RSD and chronic pain?
+How do I learn to cope with CRPS (RSD) or chronic pain?

 What are coping strategies for CRPS/RSD and chronic pain?

 Coping strategies for CRPS/RSD, other chronic pain conditions and chronic pain in general are varied according to each person.
-Every sufferer will have their own unique ways of how to cope with their CRPS/RSD or chronic pain.
+Every CRPS sufferer or chronic illness patient will have their own unique ways of how to cope with their CRPS/RSD or chronic pain.
 Coping strategies can include:

 - Pacing yourself on each activity – See PACING